Drakulix/fireplace/README.md

 ![Screenshot](https://github.com/Drakulix/fireplace/raw/master/assets/screenshot.png "Screenshot")

-Fireplace strifes to be as feature rich as possible without compromising its slim and fast codebase.
-It is written in [Rust](https://www.rust-lang.org) and is based on the great [wlc](https://github.com/Cloudef/wlc) library and does it's rendering directly in OpenGL.
+Fireplace strifes to be as feature-rich as possible without compromising its slim and fast codebase.
+It is written in [Rust](https://www.rust-lang.org) and is based on the great [wlc](https://github.com/Cloudef/wlc) library and does its rendering directly in OpenGL.

 ### Structure